-“If this man say he going to return the money, he might, but the story about past lives sounds like it not true at all.
+“If this man say he will to return the money, maybe, but the story about past lives seem like it not true at all.
 Leave it with me.
 I talk to Boonsri and together we make Sunisa see she probably is cheated.
 We’ll advise she make statement at police station.
 I know the station chief, General Chalermkiat.
 One of my golf buddies.”

-Driving home, John wonders how Sunisa will take the news of him visiting her parents.
-It worries him that she will see him as interfering and that he’s overstepped some invisible boundaries.
-The last thing he wants to do now is make things worse.
+Driving home, John worries how Sunisa will take the news of him visiting her parents.
+She could see him as interfering, as overstepping invisible boundaries.
+The last thing he wants is to make things worse.

-At home, after taking a shower, John’s ear pick up the sound of an engine idling and he goes over to the window to see Sunisa getting out of her car.
-He smiles with relief.
-When she enters the house, she cries and hugs John who cries in return, and they kiss and say sorry over and over like two fighting children making up.
+At home, after taking a shower, John smiles with relief when his ears pick up the sound of an engine idling.
+When Sunisa enters the house, she cries and hugs John who cries in return, and they kiss and say sorry over and over like two fighting children making up.
 John then takes out her wedding ring and places it back on her finger as the tears run down her face.

 “I’m so sorry.
 I promise I will not give away any more money dear.
 I will show you.”
 She goes upstairs and comes back with her jewelry box, the deeds to land her father has given her, and her bank card, all of which she gives to John.